 We invite teachers to contact us if they are interested in a session on subjects such as Geological time, Dinosaurs, Volcanoes, Volcanic hazards, Structure of the Earth, Plate tectonics, Geophysics, Climate change, and Economic geology.
 We are happy to speak to children of all ages, from 5 to 18, or even 100.
 Contact us by emailing email@example.com.

 We offer a one week work experience programme for year 10 and 11 students from local schools.
 Details of how to apply can be found on our website.

 We are regularly involved in outreach and public engagement activities for adults and children.
 These take the form of public lectures and exhibitions (including activities for Science Week) sometimes in collaboration with Bristol City Museum.
 We frequently speak in schools, partner with schools, and participate in open days and widening participation activities.

 Here at Bristol we have been successful in obtaining funds from the Royal Astronomical Society to purchase seismometers for installation around schools in south west England as part of the British Geological Survey's UK School Seismology Project.

 Many students aren't aware that a science career can allow them to study volcanoes or earthquakes (or more), so outreach activities are essential to widen their horizons and break typical scientific stereotypes.

 Engaging the students through different experiments and hands-on demonstrations ensures they go home with some lasting memories.
 This video shows some of the activities carried out during the Access to Bristol scheme to learn about volcanology.

-The British Geological Survey's (BGS) Seismology for Schools Project enables schools to detect signals from large earthquakes happening anywhere in the world using a basic seismometer installed in their own grounds, providing students with a unique opportunity to see the sort of data that research seismologists deal with on a daily basis.
+The British Geological Survey's UK School Seismology Project enables schools to detect signals from large earthquakes happening anywhere in the world.
+Using a basic seismometer installed in their own grounds, students have a unique opportunity to see the sort of data that research seismologists deal with on a daily basis.